-Economic Impact of Entrepreneurial Alumni: A Case Study of the University of
+Research & Relevance, Episode 3: The Economic Impact of Entrepreneurial Alumni - A Case Study of the University of Virginia

 McKinsey & Co.
 Global Managing Partner Dominic Barton sat down with University of Virginia Darden School of Business Dean Scott Beardsley during a recent visit to the School for a Darden Ideas to Action C-Suite Insights interview where the two discussed the four key trends impacting McKinsey’s clients around the world.
 Barton explained how business model redesign, organizational change, the introduction of advanced technology and business resilience were burning issues for many companies, regardless of where they operate.
 Beardsley and Barton also discussed new models of leadership given vast global change for employees, MBA students and McKinsey clients.